VijayManoj/VijayManoj/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on JavaScript
-- 🌱 I’m currently  Spring Boot and Postgre SQL
+- 🌱 I’m currently learning Spring Boot and Postgre SQL
 - 👯 I’m looking to collaborate on Machine Learning
 - 🤔 I’m intersted in Machine Learning, Development and Testing
 - 📫 How to reach me: vijay.manoj.kota@gmail.com